ragutislt/adainius.github.io/blog/visual-software-development.md

 ## How does it actually work?

-Think about this: when you need to code something complex, you normally don't start writing code write away.
+Think about this: when you need to code something complex, you normally don't start writing code right away.
 You think about it, draw something down on a whiteboard or a piece of paper, identify some patterns, and only then start coding.

 With Mendix, the process feels very similar, except that the last 'coding' part is very different.